salimzeeshan/code-crusaders/README.md

 ## Project Name - code-crusaders
-Kilbil is an online game where You have to kill the bird which is flying in the sky before that You have to take the count of the bird.
+Kill bill is an online game where You have to kill the bird which is flying in the sky before that You have to take the count of the bird.

 Visit : https://lucky-druid-234e48.netlify.app/